Unity-Technologies/multiplayer/com.unity.transport/Documentation/install.md

 `$ git clone https://github.com/Unity-Technologies/multiplayer`

-This command makes git clone the repository into a folder called _unity.networking_.
+This command makes git clone the repository into a folder called _multiplayer_.

 ## Setup a project in Unity

 Start up the Unity Editor and begin by creating a __New Project__.
-Set the project location to the same root folder as the cloned `com.unity.transport` repository.
+Set the project location to the same root folder as the cloned `multiplayer` repository, name it _client-server_.
 Your root should look something like this:

 ```
 client-server/
-unity.networking/
+multiplayer/
 ```

 Update the manifest file inside the _Packages_ folder, so it points to our newly downloaded preview package.

-Open up the _Packages\manifest.json_ file in your favorite editor and, inside the `{}` under `"dependencies"`, add the line: `"com.unity.transport": "file:../../unity.networking/com.unity.transport",`
+Open up the _Packages/manifest.json_ file in your favorite editor and, inside the `{}` under `"dependencies"`, add the line: `"com.unity.transport": "file:../../multiplayer/com.unity.transport",`

-The path `"../../unity.networking"` is relative, this means that if you go two levels up in the folder structure there should be a folder called _unity.networking_.
+The path `"../../multiplayer"` is relative, this means that if you go two levels up in the folder structure there should be a folder called _multiplayer_.
 See overview below:

 ```
 :.